 4. How Jointly stores and protects your information

 Jointly takes physical, technological and administrative measures to protect the personal information you provide through the Service against loss, theft, and unauthorized access, use, disclosure or modification.
-For example:

 - we transmit data over secured communication channels using SSL Login credentials,

 - all personal information is stored by trusted third party providers (e.g. AWS),